 I was once a community-based child psychiatrist in a friendly multi-disciplinary team here in NHS Lanarkshire.
-What I used to do then for some separated families, now seems rather relevant to my recently chosen field: high conflict family separation.
+Sadly few Scottish services took seriously enough the needs of children and families engaged in the stress of family law and courts after separating.
+But what I did do at that time for a few of those families now seems rather relevant to my recently chosen field: high conflict family separation.

 All I did was to convene a meeting and write letters afterwards.
 Millions of people do that all the time.
 But I did it when I was supposed to do something else.